swaldman/untemplate-doc/README.md

 `String`, and accept a single parameter.
 By default, that parameter is `input: immutable.Map[String,Any]`, but if you choose a header delimeter like `(users)[List[String]]~()>` then the input parameter will be `users : List[String]`.
 By default the name of the generated function is determined by the untemplate file name.
-The file you are reading is is [`README.md.untemplate`](src/main/untemplate/untemplatedoc/README.md.untemplate), and generates a function
+The file you are reading is is [`README.md.untemplate`](src/main/untemplate/untemplatedoc/README.md.untemplate), and [generates a function](example/scalagen/untemplatedoc/untemplate_README_md.scala).

 ```scala
 def README_md( input: immutable.Map[String,Any] ) : String = ???